 “And yet you are here in California.
 Lucky me.”
 He held open the door of the cab.

 Bethany’s deep brown eyes matched her dark hair.
 She was well dressed, expensive bag and boots, knee length skirt, matching sweater, no bra.
 She didn’t look like the Calimere type.
 She looked like she could afford to buy her own dinner and eat well.

 “What do you do, Demetri?”
 Beth adjusted her skirt.

 “I’m a business man, an entrepreneur.
 I own The San Sebastian.”

 “But that’s where we are going.
 Wait, you…do you own the whole building?
 Oh, I am embarrassed.
-But maybe that’s why I thought that I knew you.
+But maybe that’s why I thought I knew you.
 Perhaps I’ve seen your picture in the local paper, in an advertisement or something?”
-She looked at him and then quickly looked away as though she were a school girl stealing a glance.
+She looked at him, then quickly looked away as though she were a school girl stealing a glance.
 She felt herself blush.

 “What do you do, Beth?”